Tintypes - Wet Plate

 A tintype is a positive image on a metal plate that has been coated with a collodion emulsion, dipped in a sensitizing bath, exposed and then processed in the darkroom.
 This can be achieved under red light, so you do not have to stumble around in the darkness.
 It does, however, require good handling techniques, being organized in your workspace and plenty of dedication and practice.

 Step by step guidance will be provided and we will evaluate your work, discussing any issues you have encountered or questions you have.
+Protective wear will be provided by our studio and we encourage you to bring an apron to protect your clothes.

 Once you have created your first tintype you will be addicted!